ELYN ZIMMERMAN

 Equitable Corporation

-Clos Pegase Winery Sculpture Garden, Napa Valley, CA
+Clos Pegase Winery Sculpture Garden, Napa Valley, United States of America

 Goldman Sachs Corporate Collection